thoughtbot/maintaining-open-source-projects/book/04-quality.md

 [conducted experiments]: http://www.sciencemag.org/content/322/5908/1681.abstract

-Bram Moolenaar, author and maintainer of the popular text editor called Vim, suggests maintainers to set a precedent:
+Bram Moolenaar, author and maintainer of the Vim text editor, suggests maintainers to set a precedent:

 > Write nice code.
 Use white space properly, use good names for methods, add
 > comments to explain anything that isn’t obvious, etc. If you write ugly code,